 The Work Track discussed whether there was a meaningful distinction between a letter of support from a government or public authority and a letter of non-objection.
 From one perspective, support and non-objection are two different positions that a government may take with respect to an application.
 Some governments may lack a legal basis to provide support but may have a legal basis not to object.
 Therefore, it is useful for these concepts to remain distinct.
 From another perspective, letters of support and non-objection resulted in the same outcome for applicants in the 2012 round.
 Therefore, the distinction is not necessarily meaningful to applicants.
+From one perspective, if there is going to be a requirement for a government letter, it should be a requirement for a support letter, because the concept of the non-objection letter if vague and difficult to apply.

 4.4 Alternative Structures for Consultations

-The Work Track discussed whether there mights be an alternative means of structuring consultations between applicants and governments.
+The Work Track discussed whether there might be an alternative means of structuring consultations between applicants and governments.
 The following questions were raised:

 Can we have consultations where the ultimate outcome is not preordained, but still provide incentives for all of the parties to “come to the table” to express concerns, and also provide ways in which those concerns can be mitigated?

 Are there any other parameters that can be established to help guide consultations to prevent the perception as expressed by some that governments will try to extract payments in exchange for the right to be the registry of the TLD?

+Some Work Track members objected to this question, stating that it presupposes and takes as fact highly problematic conduct by governments without providing any factual basis to the Work Track.

 5. SPECIFIC CATEGORIES OF STRINGS